Daughters of the American Revolution

 In 1882, a settlement designated as “Kingman” cropped up along the railroad tracks that soon had a rooming house and a couple of stores.
-The fledgling town was named after Lewis Kingman, the railroad surveyor.
-The railroad camp grew into a mining, ranching and transportation center for northwestern Arizona.
-By the turn of the century, Kingman had grown to some 500 people and continued to develop as gold was discovered in the hills surrounding the town.
+The railroad camp grew into a mining, ranching, and transportation center for northwestern Arizona.
+By the turn of the century, Kingman had grown to some five hundred people and continued to develop as gold was discovered in the hills surrounding the town.

 Lewis Kingman was born in Massachusetts in 1845 and attended common schools.
 He attended Hunt’s Academy and studied engineering with Shedd and Edison in Boston.
 Mr. Kingman was known for his many varied abilities, not the least of which was leadership.
-He exhibited ambition, dependability and warm-heartedness.
-Ultimately, Lewis Kingman became Chief Engineer of the Mexican Central Railway.
+He exhibited ambition, dependability, and warm-heartedness.
+Ultimately, Lewis Kingman became the chief engineer of the Mexican Central Railway.
 There he remained until his death in 1912.

 The content contained herein does not necessarily represent the position of the NSDAR.